By BEN NEWMAN and ERIN BRADY

 Walton had a point to prove.
 He believes bikers are no danger to motorists and to the contrary, it is the motorists who are a danger to bikers.
 He and his pals tell us that their sport is a harmless way to blow off steam.
 What they do on the open road looks scary but they maintain it is actually safer than "someone driving down the road putting on lipstick, texting and driving," and that too much money and time is spent harassing them.
 The cops beg to differ.

-Their target the week we were there was the Ravenel Bridge, an icon of Charleston, and turn it into a stage for stunt rides.
+Their target the week we were there was the Ravenal Bridge, an icon of Charleston, and turn it into a stage for stunt rides.
 But the police, were determined to stop them.

-Watch what happens in the videos below and tune into “Nightline Prime” on Saturdays at 9 p.m.
+Watch what happens in the premiere of "Nightline Prime" on Saturday, March 15, at 9 p.m.
 ET.